bradorego/bradorego.com/content/post/2016-04-12-back-to-static.md

 # Back to Static (2016) <a name="2016" href="#2016"><i class="ion-link"></i></a>

 Blog technology philosophy has shifted lately.
 WordPress is still the clear winner in the space, but there's an alternative to generating the site every time it's requested.
 These take the form of static generators, and make a lot more sense to me personally.
 Jekyll, Ghost, Hugo, Hexo; the list goes on.
-What's under the hood doesn't really matter (which, as an aside, makes switching way easier) &emdash; all that matters is the static HTML/CSS/JS they output.
+What's under the hood doesn't really matter (which, as an aside, makes switching way easier) &mdash; all that matters is the static HTML/CSS/JS they output.

 It seems a little weird to be going back to a static option, but there are some major differences:

 1. I have so much less to worry about in terms of upkeep and deploy thanks to things like partials and services like <a href="https://www.aerobatic.com/">Aerobatic</a>.
 2. Content creation is way easier because I literally create a file and start typing.
 Markdown gets translated into HTML and all of the formatting and styling is handled by the templates I define.
-3. I stand on the shoulders of giants &emdash; there have been tons of people putting in tons of work to make things like this easier.
+3. I stand on the shoulders of giants &mdash; there have been tons of people putting in tons of work to make things like this easier.
 There's no reason to reinvent the wheel.

 So (and I've said this before), theoretically keeping the site updated will be a lot easier.
 I somewhat feel like a cop-out for using a fairly standard template/look-and-feel, but at the end of the day, my job as a designer isn't to make things look pretty or to be unique.
 My job is to provide the best experience possible for my users.
 In the context of a blog, that means engaging, useful content; not pretty pictures.